Irina Lungu: International career

 On 12 October 2016, Lungu inaugurated the 2016/17 season of the Teatro Regio Turin as Mimì in a new production of La bohème.

-In the 2017/18 season she made her debut as Corinna in Gioachino Rossini's Il viaggio a Reims in a new production at the Gran Teatre del Liceu in Barcelona, reprised the title role of La Traviata at the Bolshoi Theatre in Moscow, at the New National Theatre of Tokyo, in Seoul and at the Vienna State Opera, where she als performed Donna Anna in Don Giovanni.
-In Prague she interpreted the role of Donna Anna at the Estates Theatre, where the opera was first performed exactly 230 years before, celebrating the 230th anniversary of Wolfgang Amadeus Mozart's masterpiece conduced by Plácido Domingo.
-The performances were recorded and published on DVD/Blu-Ray by CMajor Entertainment.
-Other performances in 2017/18 include her role debut as Manon (Jules Massenet) in Bilbao and her Australian debut as Gilda in Rigoletto at the Sydney Opera House.
-Engagements in 2018/19 include her return to the Royal Opera House Covent Garden as Marguerite in Faust, her role debut as Elettra in Idomeneo at the Vienna State Opera, where she will also sing Norina in Don Pasquale, Lucia di Lammermoor in Tenerife, Marguerite in Faust at the Teatro Real in Madrid and La traviata in Hamburg.
+In the 2017/18 season she made her debut as Corinna in Rossini's Il viaggio a Reims in a new production at the Gran Teatre del Liceu in Barcelona, reprised the title role of La traviata at the Bolshoi Theatre in Moscow, at the New National Theatre Tokyo, in Seoul and at the Vienna State Opera, where she als performed Donna Anna in Don Giovanni.
+In Prague she interpreted the role of Donna Anna at the Estates Theatre, where the opera was first performed exactly 230 years before, celebrating the 230th anniversary of Mozart's masterpiece, conducted by Plácido Domingo.
+The performances were recorded and published on DVD/Blu-ray by CMajor Entertainment.
+Other performances in 2017/18 include her role debut as Manon (Massenet) in Bilbao and her Australian debut as Gilda in Rigoletto at the Sydney Opera House.
+Engagements in 2018/19 include her return to the Royal Opera House, London, as Marguerite in Faust, her role debut as Elettra in Idomeneo at the Vienna State Opera where she also sang Norina in Don Pasquale, Lucia di Lammermoor in Tenerife, Marguerite in Faust at the Teatro Real in Madrid and La traviata in Hamburg.